5 Simple Ways to Increase Profit Margin

 Don’t worry about the math too closely; what matters is to get a feel for the concept of your operating profit margin and why it matters to your business.

-Your gross profit margin is a measure of how much money you have left over from every sale after you take out what it cost you to produce or acquire the product or service you just sold.
+Your gross margin is a measure of how much money you have left over from every sale after you take out what it cost you to produce or acquire the product or service you just sold.

-It’s calculated as follows: Gross Sales (i.e., total sales before any expenses) less COGS (the “cost of goods sold” for the sales you made)
+It’s calculated as follows: Gross Sales (i.e., total sales before any operating expenses) less COGS (the “cost of goods sold” for the sales you made)

-In my experience, the gross profit margin is the most underutilized, most misunderstood margin in most businesses.
+In my experience, the gross margin is the most underutilized, most misunderstood margin in most businesses.
 Yet it is such a powerful number.

-It tells you exactly how much money you have left after you pay the cost to produce and fulfill on a sale to spend on marketing, sales, fixed overhead, and so on—and still have enough left to make a reasonable profit for your time, effort, and risk.
+It tells you exactly how much money you have left after you pay the direct cost to produce and fulfill on a sale to spend on marketing, sales, fixed overhead, and so on—and still have enough left to make a reasonable profit for your time, effort, and risk.

 This number is also a great indicator of the overall efficiency of your business.